wrld3d/wrld-example-app/README.md

 iOS mobile-sdk-harness
 ==================

-* Run ./update.platform.sh ios to get the latest platform libraries and headers.
+* Run ./update.platform.sh -p ios to get the latest platform libraries and headers.
 * The accompanying project has no code signing, so run in the simulator (or provide your own credentials).
 * The platform needs an API key to operate.
 Sign up at https://appstore.eegeo.com/ to get your API key and introduce it into the following line in ViewController.mm :
 	#define API_KEY "OBTAIN API_KEY FROM https://appstore.eegeo.com AND INSERT IT HERE".